vilevari/ToolCloud/README.md

 ## Playcontrol
 A playback timeline in the addons shows you the current songs progress and title.
-From there you can use previous, skip, play/pause buttons in the addon itself.
+From there you can use previous, skip, play/pause buttons in the addon popup.

 Control SoundCloud from __anywhere__ in your browser!